-Return value type has been changed from
+Return value type has been changed from This method has been removed because the org.apache.hadoop.hbase.protobuf.generated.W return type is part of the method signature.
+A ALProtos.RegionEventDescriptor to client program may be interrupted by org.apache.hadoop.hbase.shaded.protobuf.gener NoSuchMethodError exception. ated.WALProtos.RegionEventDescriptor.

-org.apache.hadoop.hbase.protobuf.generated.W

-ALProtos.RegionEventDescriptor to

-org.apache.hadoop.hbase.shaded.protobuf.gener

-ated.WALProtos.RegionEventDescriptor.